It’s for the Birds! 3 Carolina Raptors Centers You Won’t Want To Miss

 Get up close to birds you might never have seen before.
 Carolina Raptor Center

-The Carolina Raptor Center is a bird rehabilitation center just north of Charlotte.
+The Carolina Raptor Center is a bird raptors centers for rehabilitation just north of Charlotte.
 Here, visitors can walk the Raptor Trail, a path that’s about a mile long and features dozens of raptor species.
-The tour is self-guided, but you can use their Birds Inspire app to learn more about the Carolina raptors that live here.
-Three tours are available, including the Highlights Tour, Birds and the Bees Tour, and a Conservation Tour.
+The tour is self-guided, but you can use their Birds Inspire app to learn more about the birds that live here.
+Three programs are available, including the Fly By, Keeper Chat, and Meet a Raptor.

 Address: 6000 Sample Rd., Huntersville, NC 28078